I think it’s safe to say that 2020 was an eye-opener.

 I was starting to develop what I thought was love for the man I was dating, but I wasn’t quite sure that I wanted to marry him just yet.
 But, oh well.
-My Dad had basically told me that it was the wisest course.
-And since I was already battling my own guilt I accepted his advice.
+My Dad had told me that it was the wisest course.
+And since I was already battling my guilt I accepted his advice.
 So, I started hinting around to my boyfriend that we should get married.

-Next thing you know, he was proposing to me and we were planning a wedding –
+Next thing you know, he was proposing to me and we were planning a wedding.

-and within weeks we eloped.
+Within weeks we eloped.

 To say the marriage was tumultuous would be an understatement.
-Starting a marriage fueled by guilt only drove us into a cycle of mistrust, manipulation and resentment.
+Starting a marriage fueled by guilt only drove us into a cycle of mistrust, manipulation, and resentment.

 Why am I spilling my guts to you about being a college dropout and a fornicator with a failed marriage?